jenee/ProgrammingCompetitionScorer/README.md

 SETUP

-   To start a competition (which will be named by the time it was started) python competitionRunner.py
+   To start a competition (which will be named by the time it was started) python competitionRunner.py start

-   To start a *named* competition: python competitionRunner.py <compName>
+   To start a *named* competition: python competitionRunner.py start <compName>

 MARK A PROBLEM SOLVED